How do you get Company Authority?

 - Use the existing company key

-The first and easiest way to confirm to the Companies Office that you should have Company Authority is to provide the company key.
+If your company has a company key, the easiest way to confirm to the Companies Office that you should have Company Authority is to provide the company key.
 If you have forgotten your company key use the automated service to retrieve it.
+Company keys are only relevant to companies incorporated before 28 June 2010.

 - Request authority from an existing Company Authority holder